 Inside: 50+ screen-free summer activities for kids that will get them outside and foster their imagination and creativity.

-It’s so tempting for kids to turn to technology when they’re bored.
+It’s so tempting for kids to turn to technology on slow summer days.
 (And let’s be honest – so tempting for parents to use the electronic babysitter!)

 But getting kids to explore interests, get outside, and stretch their imagination and creativity over the summer can do so much more for kids than a video game or TV show ever can.